twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandVerifiableCredentialUnrevoke.md

 > **buildCommandVerifiableCredentialUnrevoke**(): `Command`

-Build the verifiable credential unrevoke command to the CLI.
+Build the verifiable credential unrevoke command for the CLI.

 ## Returns